 Elisha had to emphasize this truth on angelic protection to his servant that there were more on their side than the side of the enemies that came against them (2 Kings 6:16).
 Who were those on the side of Elisha and his servant?
 Angels of course!
 The ministry of angels is real even in our days and you should be open to it.

 Whether you feel you are in danger or not, the angels are all around you.
 You don’t have to feel their presence.
 Avail yourself of their ministry.
 The Bible says angels are ministering spirits sent forth to minister for them who shall be heirs of salvation.
 “Therefore, angels are only servants—spirits sent to care for people who will inherit salvation” (Hebrews 1:14 New Living Translation).
 That’s talking about you and fellow believers in Christ.

-7. Set your love upon the LORD.
-Love the LORD.
-Don’t just seek him because of what you want him to do for you.
-Love him with all your heart, all your soul, and all your mind and all your strength (Matt 22:37; Mark 12:30; Luke 10:27).
-Love the LORD with all your being and with all you have.
+7. Set your love upon the Lord Love the Lord.
+Don’t just seek Him because of what you want Him to do for you.
+Love Him with all your heart, all your soul, and all your mind, and all your strength (Matthew 22:37; Mark 12:30; Luke 10:27).
+Love the Lord with all your being and with all you have.

 8. Heed divine instructions and warnings.
 Your faith is not superior to divine instructions and warnings.
 Your faith won’t work against divine instructions and warnings.